Age of the Gods: Origin

 and harbor, of wind, trees, mountains, and so on.

 Many other kami were born from Izanami’s womb such as Amaterasu, the Sun Goddess.
 She was known as "Heaven-Illumine-of-Great-Deity”, and the Moon God, Tsukuyomi.
 His silver radiance was not so fair as the golden effulgence of his sister, the Sun Goddess.
 While both sit atop the heavens, they begin their sibling rivalry, quarreling and fighting, they decide they can no longer see each other face to face, thus creating day and night, separating the two.

 The last kami conceived was the fire god, Kagutsuchi.
 During birth, Kagutsuchi severely burned Izanami and eventually slipped away into the Land of Yomi, the underworld.
 "The tears Izanagi shed at the death of his wife brought forth further deities.
 Angered by the sight of the newly born fire kami who had been the cause of Izanami’s death, Izanagi drew his sword and decapitated the infant.
 The blood coalescing on the sword brought forth eight martial kami, including the important Takemikazuchi-no-kami and his peer, Futsunushi-no-kami.
 Eight more fierce kami of mountains and iron emerged from the infant’s body and limbs."

-In his anguish, Izanagi followed her to the underworld to rescue her and soon discovered the awful truth.
-Nothing remained of his beloved Izanami but a rotting living-dead corpse.
-As Izanagi runs away in horror, Izanami shrieks in anger for her loves abandonment, "Every day I shall kill one thousand people in the lands we created".
+In his anguish, Izanagi followed her to the underworld to rescue her and soon discovers nothing remained of his beloved Izanami but a rotting living-dead corpse, writhing with maggots, because of her partaking of the food of Yomi.
+Izanagi runs away in horror as Izanami shrieks in anger, sending hags of the underworld after him for his abandonment of her.
+Izanagi blocks the entrances of Yomi, proclaiming the end of their marriage.
+Izanami threatens him with, "Every day I shall kill one thousand people in the lands we created".
 Izanagi replies "Every day I shall create one thousand five hundred people".